ioryioryzhan/feathers-examples/AzureMobileTheme/README.md

 ## Preview

-The Azure Theme is used in the [Layout Explorer](http://feathersui.com/examples/layout-explorer/) example.
+The Azure Mobile Theme is used in the [Feathers Layout Explorer](http://feathersui.com/examples/layout-explorer/) example.